JoakimKurvinen/kava/README.md

-School project to make an IoT device that can take temp. input and measure a liquid's temp (in this case coffee) and send a notification when said temp. is reached.
+School project for a simple temp. measuring system that sends updates to an IoT Hub

 Files:

+LICENSE
-license		The license for the project code
+The license for the project code

+REAME.md
-REAME.md	This file
+This file

+iot_project_arduino01.py
-iot_project_arduino01.py	The main python file
+The main python file

+old/
-old/		Old core from previous project
+Old core from previous project

-test/		Contains arduino source code file
+testing/

-testing/	Contains subdirectory for testing
+Contains subdirectory for testing